 Copyright © Ghost Rider.
 All rights reserved.

-The motor vessel Ghost Rider II is a Nordhavn 50, hull number 21 (N5021), built by Pacific Asian Enterprises (PAE) in 2002.
+Our previous Ghost Rider was a Nordhavn 50, hull number 21 (N5021), built by Pacific Asian Enterprises (PAE) in 2002.
 We bought her in July of 2017.
 Her essential stats are:

-The layout of this boat is very similar to our previous N47, but overall interior volume is slightly less; that's because the N50's hull form is sleeker, and as a result is a slightly faster and more fuel efficient vessel.
+The layout of this boat was very similar to our previous N47, but overall interior volume is slightly less; that's because the N50's hull form is sleeker, and as a result is a slightly faster and more fuel efficient vessel.
 She also has a wet exhaust, a bulbous bow and hydraulic thrusters at both bow and stern.
 Estimated range is somewhere in excess of 2,000 nautical miles at normal cruise.
 Nordhavn marketing material states 3,000 miles, and that just might be true at a really slow speed without generator use.
-We will figure it out, since having crossed an ocean once, we may be crazy enough to do it again - just not right away.

 The N50 was in production from 1996 until 2005, with only a total of 27 built.
 Curiously (or ironically) enough, the N47, which was introduced in 2003, turned out to be the successor to the N50....interest in the N50 waned when the N47 came along, and ultimately was the reason Nordhavn ceased production of the N50 and actually destroyed its molds.
 Over the years the N50 has since seen something like a resurgent cult interest -- with its better speed, fuel efficiency and sea-keeping capabilities, there are many who would opt for one...if only they could find a good one for sale.